cBioPortal/gdc-et-pipeline/README.md

 A primer for the entire pipeline architecture can be found in the slides [here](https://drive.google.com/open?id=0BxMXiAE6vrzjQ0tzQk93Nk5MSDA).
 All discussions related to design and development of the pipeline can be found in the meeting minutes [here](https://docs.google.com/document/d/1HfelJh3HJ7AEx4f0Nm1RcIb5ddH5HyKHDIcoK4vIrFM/edit?usp=sharing).

 <h3>GDC ET Pipeline</h3>
 The pipeline expects a manifest file in order to know the data files it must process.
 More details on manifest file can be found on [GDC Data portal](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/).
-The actual data files are assumed to be downloaded by the user from the GDC repository.
+The batch expects the actual data files to be downloaded by the user from the GDC repository.

 There are several datatypes that are hosted at GDC and the scope for this project was to support processing of **Clinical** and **Mutation datatype files**.